Visiting Iran during Ramadan is not an obstacle for you as a tourist. It is good to know more about this month for an easier trip.

 May I face a problem finding food as a tourist?

-During Ramadan, the city has a different atmosphere compared to other months owing to the fasting observances and rules, however, in accordance with Islamic religious rules, travelers are exempt from the Ramadan fast, enabling them to eat and drink while on the roads.
+During Ramadan, you may feel a different atmosphere in Iran however, in accordance with Islamic religious rules, travelers are exempt from the Ramadan fast, enabling them to eat and drink while on the roads.
 Travelers need not worry about finding food as most hotels and restaurants still serve meals during the day, albeit with more discretion and limited menus during Ramadan.
 Some eateries may seem closed from the outside, but they may still be open and serve customers inside.
 In the evenings, after sunset, many restaurants and food establishments will be open, and people gather for meals.

 Not only you will not face problems finding things for eating but also Ramadan is a great opportunity for free dining.
-During Ramadan, charitable giving increases, and people donate food and money to those in need.
-Another cultural practice during Ramadan is the distribution of food and drinks known as “Nazri”.
-These tables are often set up in mosques and serve food to passers-by.
-This sense of community and generosity is an integral part of Ramadan in Iran.
+During Ramadan, charitable giving increases, and people donate food and drinks known as “Nazri”.
+If you face a place distributing Nazri, don’t be shy to get some.

 Ramadan Sweets & Desserts in Iran

-During Ramadan, many traditional sweets and desserts take center stage, providing a delicious and indulgent way to break the fast.
-Many people break their fast with dates and water and then enjoy a meal.
+During Ramadan, many traditional sweets and desserts take center stage.
+Many people break their fast with hot water and these sweets then enjoy a meal.
 Here are some of the most popular Ramadan sweets and desserts to taste in Iran:

 Zoolbia and Bamieh: These two sweets are deep-fried dough, usually in a spiral or pretzel shape, dipped in sugar syrup.
 They are crunchy on the outside and syrupy on the inside, making for a deliciously sweet treat.